bbauska/W3Cx-5of5/README.md

 contains an object, we will get many variables that point to the same location in memory.
 With predefined types like Number, String and so on, it&apos;s a real copy that is done when we do "x=x2" for example.
-And in that case, only the copy is modified, not the original.
+And in that case, only the copy is modified, not the original.</p>

 <!-- end  transcript 5.2.1 -->